 5. Confidentiality Clause

-This clause protects confidential information, including client data, business processes, and trade secrets, by preventing parties from sharing private details.
-A Non-Disclosure Agreement may be included or attached separately to protect proprietary information and maintain trust.
+This clause protects confidential information, such as client data, internal business processes, and trade secrets, by restricting either party from sharing sensitive details.
+The social media agreement may include a standalone Non-Disclosure Agreement (NDA) or attach one as an addendum to safeguard proprietary information and maintain trust between parties.

 6. Code of Conduct